MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ```

 ### -PxeServerResponseDelaySec
-Specifies, in seconds, how long the distribution point delays before it responds to computer requests when you are using multiple PXE-enabled distribution points.
+Specifies, in seconds, how long the distribution point delays before it responds to computer requests when you're using multiple PXE-enabled distribution points.
 By default, the Configuration Manager PXE service point responds first to network PXE requests.

 ```yaml